Child Custody Laws in PA on RelocationAugust 4, 2014

 Relocation and Child Custody in Pennsylvania

 Summer is, unfortunately, almost over and it’s time to think about school.
 You may be a separated or divorced parent considering a school district change, which may also involve a move or relocation to a new area.
-Before you make the move, it’s important to consult with an attorney to ensure that you follow the custody laws regarding relocation.
+Before you make the move, it’s important to consult with an attorney to ensure that you follow the child custody laws in PA on relocation.

 What to Do if You are Considering Relocation